 The Links, Incorporated is an international, non-profit volunteer service organization.
 Built upon a legacy of friends and providing service that changes lives, the organization is committed to enriching, sustaining and ensuring the cultural and economic survival of African Americans.
-Over 70 years, the friendship chain has grown to nearly 16,000 professional women of color in 288 chapters in 41 states, the District of Columbia, the Commonwealth of The Bahamas and the United Kingdom.
+Over 70 years, the friendship chain has grown to more than 16,000 professional women of African descent in 299 chapters located in 41 states, the District of Columbia, the Commonwealth of The Bahamas and the United Kingdom.

 Linked in Friendship